RutronikSystemSolutions/RDK3_BLE_EnOcean/README.md

 # RDK3 BLE EnOcean

-This example illustrates how to use a RDK3 to listen to telegrams of EnOcean BLE switches PTM216B.
+This example illustrates how to use an RDK3 to listen to telegrams of EnOcean BLE switches PTM216B.

-Once a EnOcean telegram has been received (and has been considered as a valid telegram), if the source is inside the database, a text message is played by the TextToSpeech board.
+Once an EnOcean telegram has been received (and has been considered a valid telegram), if the source is inside the database, a text message is played by the TextToSpeech board.

-To add a device into the database, press the USER BTN1 of the RDK3.
+To add a device to the database, press the USER BTN1 of the RDK3.
 This will add the next device that sends a valid EnOcean telegram into the database.

 <img src="pictures/rdk3_tts.JPEG" style="zoom:20%;" />